1825 S. PULASKI STREET | LITTLE ROCK, AR 72206 PH:501.374.3528 EMAIL: unionamec@live.com | WEB: unionamec.com

 The Pulaski Street front entrance to the church received a full update and rebuild with new Men’s and Women’s restrooms in the vestibule area, upgraded heating and air conditioning.
 The church received gifts of a smart board, piano and significant monetary gifts.
 Several classrooms were remodeled including; a new conference room and new finance room, and the Pastor’s adjoining conference room was refurbished.
 Handicapped accessible ramps were installed in the sanctuary, and upgraded lighting was installed for all campus parking areas.

 The 2020 Pandemic effected our church, our country and our world.
-Because of Covid-19 our church doors are closed but the church remained open for one year as we were able to “Pivot” and change to “Church Online” on Zoom.
+Because of Covid-19 our church doors were closed, but the church remained open for one year as we were able to “Pivot” and change to “Church Online” on Zoom.
 We remained “United” and praised God even though the world changed around us.
 In 2021, we were able to worship In-person but continue to offer online worship via the FaceBook Live and You Tube channels for Sunday Church School and Morning Worship.
 Wednesday Night Bible Study, Thursday Church School and other church meetings and activities were all held on Zoom.
-The members continued to show their financial support of the church via online giving, mail in and through the church website via PayPal.
+The members continued to show their financial support of the church via Givelify, online giving, mail in and through the church website via PayPal.

 UNION AFRICAN METHODIST EPSICOPAL CHURCH